DRM innovation fund

 3. Ghana: dLRev e-billing & payment integration

 District Local Revenue (dLRev) is a spatial database revenue management software that assists local authorities in Ghana to better manage data acquisition, billing, and collection of revenues.
-The project was particularly valuable during the COVID-19 pandemic, helping local governments maintain revenue streams despite restrictions.
-As it was aimed specifically at integrating electronic billing and payment options.
-This project, which was implemented jointly by GIZ Governance for Inclusive Development, the Ministry of Local Government and Rural Development (MLGRD), as well as the Ghana Interbank Payment and Settlement Systems (GhIPSS), aimed to reduce manual processes and improve revenue collection efficiency at the municipal level.
+The project was particularly valuable during the COVID-19 pandemic, helping local governments maintain revenue streams despite restrictions as it integrates electronic billing and payment options.

 More information about the system can be found on the dLRev Official website